universalweb/Network/docs/certificateDesign.md

   - BTC (associated BTC wallet address)
   - ETH (associated ETH wallet address)
   - BNB (associated BNB wallet address)
+  - certificate authority name
+  - App Binary (UW App Code binary to run on page load)
+  - App Data (App data that is stored within the cert made available to Web App)
-- SIGNATURE of cert data using signpublic key
+- SIGNATURE of cert data using sign-public key

 ID of cert is a hash of its contents and is computed not stored within the cert.
 The ID can be used to request a cert by its ID , stored related information to that ID, whitelist, blacklist, and or use the ID as a primary key store.